hooklift/boxes/README.md

 ## Building and packaging
 Make sure you have [Packer](http://www.packer.io/intro/getting-started/setup.html) installed.
-Then you can explore the options to build, package and release Dobby boxes.
+Then you can explore the options to build, package and release Hooklift boxes.

 ```
 NAME: